MS Sathyu on the enduring love for ‘Garm Hava’, political cinema, and lessons from Hitchcock

 One always wants to take advantage of the producer.
 Just because they give you the money, they don’t take away your freedom.
 You don’t always have to tell them what you are making.

-What did the Khalistan movement inspire ‘Galige’?
+Why did the Khalistan movement inspire ‘Galige’?

 This time, it was a conscious effort to make a film on the Khalistan movement.
 I based it on two different stories featuring two different characters, both people I had met.